fathimaCode/Arudino_work/README.md

 I am started my learning on arudino and micropython in upcoming days.
-I am posting my learning journey via this Github
+I am posting my learning journey via this Github.
+I am challenging myself to complete all this with in week.
+Day 1 (17-11-2024 to 24-11-2024)
 #### **Basic Projects:**
 1. **Blinking LED**:
    - Components: LED, Resistor, Arduino/ESP32 board